Native Mobile Apps

 You can preview a Mendix native mobile app directly on your device via the Mendix Make It Native app (available for Android and iOS) by scanning the QR code in Mendix Studio Pro or manually entering the IP address.
 When you make a change to your app and press the run button, the app will be automatically reloaded, quickly making your changes visible while keeping the original state so that you are still on the same page with the same data.
 This creates a very short feedback cycle.
 Next to this, you can use a simple three-finger tab to reload the app after you make changes to the styling.

 For more information, see How to Get Started with Native Mobile in the Mendix Studio Pro How-to’s.

 You can extend native mobile apps with custom UI components or app logic to leverage any type of visualization, UI/UX, or device capability.
+The React Native community offers many components which can be leveraged.
 For details, see How Can I Extend the Mendix Front-End? in Front-End.

 Mendix offers a fully UI-driven approach to build the binaries for your native mobile app.
 Directly from Studio Pro a developer can launch the UI to build a binary for development or for distribution.
 Using a simple wizard or through advanced settings, a developer can easily configure several settings like app name and id, icons, splash screens, push notifications, API keys, permissions, and more.
 Developers can also create different profiles suited to different environments or other variants.